 Press the stem gently at the soil line.

 • Stem still firm?
 The leaves caught it early.
 Stop watering completely, let the soil dry out fully, and wait.
-She’ll usually recover on her own if the roots are still healthy.
+It will usually recover on its own if the roots are still healthy.

 • Last watered more than 10 days ago?
 Water deeply now, let it drain fully, and check back in 24-48 hours.
 The leaves should plump back up.